 In submitting to the Philippine Journal of Allied Health Sciences, all authors are advised to take note of the following guidelines.
-Inability to comply with these guidelines may result to rejection of submissions.
+The inability to comply with these guidelines may result in the rejection of submissions.

 The authors are given a maximum of four weeks (28 days) to respond and revise their manuscripts.

 All authors must comply with the requirements set by the journal in submitting their manuscripts.
-Inability to follow these guidelines may result to rejection of the submission.
+The inability to follow these guidelines may result in the rejection of the submission.

 Manuscripts accepted in this journal must be in English and conforms to the standard rules of American English.
-Authors whose native language is not English are strongly encouraged to have their manuscripts checked by professional language editing services, or by an independent colleague whose mother-tongue is English prior to submission.
+Authors whose native language is not English are strongly encouraged to have their manuscripts checked by professional language editing services, or by an independent colleague whose mother tongue is English before submission.

 You can find the sample template of the manuscript here.

-Each submission must be accompanied with a cover letter address to the Editor-in-Chief of PJAHS.
-A 1-page limit to the .doc/.docx/ .pdf file submitted is imposed.
+Each submission must be accompanied by a cover letter address to the Editor-in-Chief of PJAHS.
+A 1-page limit to the .doc/.docx/ .rtf/ .pdf file submitted is imposed.
 In the letter, the author must include the following:

-Interested authors may refer to this file for a sample journal submission cover letter.
+Interested authors may refer to this file for a journal submission cover letter sample.

 Original scholarly articles may be in the form of:

-- Original research article which include report research and studies in the fields of physical therapy, occupational therapy, sports science, speech-language pathology, nursing, psychology, biomedical engineering, pharmacy, nutrition, education and other allied health sciences.
+Original research articles include research reports and studies in the fields of physical therapy, occupational therapy, sports science, speech-language pathology, nursing, psychology, biomedical engineering, pharmacy, nutrition, education, and other allied health sciences.
 Randomized controlled trials, quasi-experimental studies, cross-sectional and longitudinal studies are preferred studies.
 Nevertheless, PJAHS welcomes both quantitative and qualitative research article submissions.

-All original research articles should be divided into the following sections: abstract, introduction, methods, results, discussion, conclusion and references.
+All original research articles should be divided into the following sections: abstract, introduction, methods, results, discussion, conclusion, and references.
 The abstract should contain no more than 250 words structured in the following sections: background, methods, results, conclusions.
-A maximum of 10 authors are permitted.
-For papers with more than 10 authors, it is suggested that a group name is used and/or with specific names of the additional authors listed in an ad hoc appendix.
+A maximum of 10 authors is permitted.
+For papers with more than ten authors, it is suggested that a group name is used and/or with specific names of the additional authors listed in an ad hoc Appendix.

-Authors are strongly encouraged to check their submissions using relevant guidelines for reporting researches (i.e. CONSORT, STROBE, STARD, etc.) prior to submission.
-Author’s self-appraisal using these checklists can be attached as an appendix.
-Whenever appropriate and/or available, authors are likewise encouraged to indicate in their manuscript the registration of the research project in appropriate registry databases (i.e. ClinicalTrials.gov, ICMJE, WHO, etc).
+Authors are strongly encouraged to check their submissions using relevant guidelines for reporting research (i.e., CONSORT, STROBE, STARD, or consult the EQUATOR Network) before submission.
+The author’s self-appraisal using these checklists can be attached as an appendix.
+Whenever appropriate and/or available, authors are likewise encouraged to indicate in their manuscript the registration of the research project in the appropriate registry databases (i.e., ClinicalTrials.gov, PROSPERO, etc.).

-- Meta-analyses and Systematic reviews which provide a critical overview of the research on specific topics related to physical therapy, occupational therapy, sports science, speech-language pathology, nursing, psychology, biomedical engineering, pharmacy, nutrition, education and other allied health sciences.
-High quality systematic reviews with definitive conclusions and clinical practice guidelines are priority for publication.
+Meta-analyses and systematic reviews provide a critical overview of the research on specific topics related to physical therapy, occupational therapy, sports science, speech-language pathology, nursing, psychology, biomedical engineering, pharmacy, nutrition, education, and other allied health sciences.
+High-quality systematic reviews with definitive conclusions and clinical practice guidelines are a priority for publication.

 Meta-analyses and/or Systematic reviews should follow similar guidelines as that of original research articles.
 However, authors are encouraged to follow the PRISMA guideline in reporting.
 If the systematic review has been registered in a protocol registry, authors are encouraged to report in the main text of their manuscript details of such.